 Token counts and cost:

-inputTokens, outputTokens, totalTokens, cost.Outcome of the interaction.
+inputTokens, outputTokens, totalTokens, cost.string

 Any additional provider-specific fields, preserved as received.